AJanedy/AJanedy_Comp490_002_Sprints/src/ai_resume_builder/README.md

 =======================================================================================================================

-This program requires an API key.
+This program requires a Google generative-ai API key.
 It must be saved into the api_key.txt file for the program to work.
 This key is not provided on GitHub, as such the api_key.txt file will be empty.
-A user must procure their own key or have it be provided via a private channel, and copy it into api_key.txt.
+A user must procure their own key or have it be provided via a private channel, and either copy it into api_key.txt, or alternatively, before running the program in command line, create an environment variable and set it equal to the API key.

 Special note: A pre-commit hook has been added to api_key.txt; changes to this file cannot be committed.

 =======================================================================================================================

 To run the program, navigate to the root folder in command line, terminal, gitbash, or shell.
-To run, use command "python main.py" or "python3 main.py" depending on your chosen platform, the program should return a resume based on the provided job description, user qualifications, and prompt for the AI platform.
+Run command "python src\ai_resume_builder\resume_generator.py" or "python3 src/ai_resume_builder/resume_generator.py", depending on your chosen platform, the program should return a resume based on the provided job description, user qualifications, and prompt for the AI platform.
 All of those files are provided in the respective .txt files.
+New resumes will be dynamically named and added to the resumes directory in ai_resume_builder.

 =======================================================================================================================